mughees-asif/mughees-asif/README.md

 # Bio

+> “His descent was like nightfall.”
+> 				   ― Homer, The Iliad

 Hi there!
 Welcome to my public GitHub profile.
-My name is Mughees Asif and I am an Aerospace Engineering undergraduate [@Queen Mary, University of London](https://www.qmul.ac.uk/undergraduate/coursefinder/courses/2020/aerospace-engineering/).
+My name is **Mughees Asif** and I am an Aerospace Engineering undergraduate [@Queen Mary, University of London](https://www.qmul.ac.uk/undergraduate/coursefinder/courses/2020/aerospace-engineering/).
 I have self-taught myself a plethora of different technologies, and I am currently looking to enter the Software Development industry upon my graduation (*June, 2021*), with an emphasis on working in the FinTech, Blockchain, Cryptocurrency, and Mobile Devleopment (**Android**) sectors.
 My proficiency in languages such as Java *SE 11*, Kotlin, JavaScript and Python, can be seen from the various projects below.

 To get in touch for any projects, please visit my [LinkedIn](https://www.linkedin.com/in/mugheesasif/), or alternatively, please [email](mailto:mughees460@gmail.com) me.